Process-Oriented Geometric Singular Perturbation Theory and Calcium Dynamics: The model

 where $\kipr$ is the maximum flux through the IPR and $P_O$ is the open probability of the IPR.
-There are numerous models for $P_O$ in the literature \cite{dupont2016models,sneyd2005models,politi2006models,atri1993single}, but one of the simplest and most recent is that of \cite{sneyd2017dynamical}, i.e.,
+There are numerous models for $P_O$ in the literature \cite{dupont2016models,sneyd2005models,politi2006models,atri1993single}.
+Here we adopt the form proposed in \cite{sneyd2017dynamical}, which is one of the simplest and most recent.
+We set

 where